 The outcome for $\delta^{(0)}_{W_\tau}$ for the FOPT and CIPT series is shown in Fig.~\ref{fig:beta0Rtau} using the same conventions as for the generic examinations in Sec.~\ref{sec:large-beta-generic}.
-The FOPT series reaches the FOPT Borel sum (red horizontal line) at orders $n=9$ and $10$ where it also approaches a stable asymptotic behavior.
-At orders beyond it starts to oscillate due to the impact of the UV renormalon contributions.
-The difference of the values of the FOPT series in the asymptotic region at orders $n=9$ and $10$ to its Borel sum is consistent with the FOPT ambiguity indicated by the red band.
+The FOPT series reaches the FOPT Borel sum (red horizontal line) at orders $n=9$ and $10$ where it also approaches a kind of stable asymptotic behavior.
+At orders beyond it starts to oscillate wildly due to the impact of the UV renormalon contributions.
+The difference of the values of the FOPT series in the asymptotic region at orders $n=9$ and $10$ to its Borel sum is consistent with the FOPT ambiguity indicated by the narrow red band.
 The CIPT series shows a convergent and mildly oscillating behavior for orders $n\lesssim 8$.
-For orders beyond that the oscillations quickly become large due to the dominance of UV renormalon contributions.
-The values of the CIPT series at order $n=7$ is compatible with the CIPT Borel sum determined from the FOPT Borel sum plus the asymptotic separation.
-If we adopt the very practical view that the ambiguity of the CIPT Borel sum is the same as that of the FOPT sum, we find that the difference between the values of the CIPT series at orders $n=7$ and $8$ to its Borel sum is also consistent with this ambiguity.
+For orders beyond that, the oscillations quickly become large due to the dominance of UV renormalon contributions.
+The value of the CIPT series at order $n=7$ is compatible with the CIPT Borel sum determined from the FOPT Borel sum plus the asymptotic separation, but the behavior of the CIPT series appears to indicate that its value in the stable intermediate order regime, before the diverging oscillations related to the UV renormalons set it, is slightly below the blue line.